Skip to content

 In this next step, you'll set up the action—the event your Zap will perform once it's triggered.
 Start by searching for and selecting your action app.
 We'll use Notion in our example.

-Next, connect your action app account to Zapier by clicking Sign in.
-In our example, we'll connect Notion.
-You'll need to give Zapier permission to access your app account.
+Next, connect your action app account to Zapier by clicking +Connect new account in the Account dropdown.
+You'll need to give Zapier permission to access your Notion account.
 Once you've connected your account, select it from the dropdown menu and click Continue.

-A Notion account is selected in the Notion Account field.
+A Notion account is selected in the Account field.

 Next, set up your action by filling in the action step fields.
 Depending on your action app and event, you'll have different fields to customize.
 In our example, the fields that show up in your Zap will be based on what fields you created in your Notion database.

 You can also customize your action step with data from your trigger step.
-For example, to add data from your Google Calendar step—like the event summary—click in a field and select the data you'd like to use from the dropdown.
+For example, to add data from your Google Calendar step—like the event summary—click the plus icon in a field and select the data you'd like to use from the dropdown.

 A list of data points from Google Calendar is shown in a dropdown under "Insert Data".